How Davpack Recycles and Looks After the Environment

 Davpack’s Plant a Tree Campaign

-As well as increasing our commitment to recycling more of our in-house waste, we are also launching a campaign to fund the planting of 100 trees every week across the globe in areas of need (between 3 – 5 hectares every year!), helping Davpack to become more carbon neutral and doing our bit to reduce greenhouse emissions.
+As well as increasing our commitment to recycling more of our in-house waste, we are also launching a campaign to fund the planting of 1 tree for every order we receive and giving the paid work required to plant them to people in need, helping Davpack to give back to the global community as well as working to become carbon neutral and doing our bit to reduce greenhouse emissions.

 With the changes we are making we will be able to increase our recycling rates (for all materials within the business) and lower our carbon footprint, helping Davpack to become a more environmentally friendly business for the future.
 Although we realise it won’t happen overnight, we are confident and excited to be taking this next step.
 If you’re looking for ways in which you can make your business more eco-friendly check out our great and expanding range of eco packaging alternatives.